-Under the recommendation of my Doctor, I started to attend drinks counselling but in all honesty I was far too guarded to discuss any of the problems in my chaotic mind.
-I used to tell the counselor what I thought she wanted to hear, in an attempt to keep myself protected from the truth.
-I would to try and one up her intellectually and turn the session into a game.
+In 2011, under the recommendation of my Doctor, I started to attend drinks counselling.
+I was far too guarded to discuss any of the problems in my chaotic mind.
+I used to tell the counsellor what I thought she wanted to hear.
+I wasn’t ready for the truth.
+I would try and one-up her intellectually.
+I’d turn the session into a game.
 The aim of which was to get to the end of the session without actually talking about my drinking problems.
-Ultimately there was only one loser in this game.
-I was so ungrateful that this service had been offered at the time and naively assumed that just by attending and pretending, I would somehow magically be cured of all my problems.
+I was the only loser.
+I was so ungrateful that this service had been offered at the time.
+Where I should have been trying to work through my problems I was wasting time.
+I naively assumed that just by attending and pretending, I would somehow magically cure all my problems.

-I attended the sessions for twelve weeks and in that time stayed away from alcohol but became obsessive about exercise and food.
-I made no attempt to find the reasons why I drank as much as i did and did nothing to address the carnival constantly dancing through my mind.
-In the end I drank again.
+I attended the sessions for twelve weeks and stayed away from alcohol but became obsessive about exercise and food.
+I made no attempt to find the reasons why I drank as much as I did.
+I did nothing to address the carnival constantly dancing through my mind.
+In the end, I drank again.
 I should have told her how I felt.
 I should have told her about how I viewed myself as worthless, good for nothing and that alcohol was the only thing that brought light into my miserable existence.
-Maybe I thought she’d make me stop drinking for good if I told her the truth and I couldn’t lose the only enjoyable thing in my life… not for good anyway.
-I mean I’d play along for now but I wanted to prove my ex girlfriend had made a mistake.
+Maybe I thought she’d make me stop drinking for good if I told her the truth.
+I was too scared to lose the only enjoyable thing in my life.

-One of the few things that did improve over the course of the twelve week counselling was my health.
+One of the few things that did improve throughout the twelve-week counselling was my health.
 Not only due to stopping drinking and cutting out junk food but also down to my new obsession with exercise and healthy eating.
-It was quite clear that I had just swapped my obsession for drinking for an obsession with fitness.
+It was quite clear that I had just swapped my obsession with drinking for an obsession with fitness.
 I was convinced that if I looked good then I would feel good.
 This was true for a short amount of time but eventually, once I got to a point that I thought I looked good then I got bored.
 With boredom comes drinking.
-Well it did for me.
+Well, it did for me.
 The voice of temptation constantly whispering into my ear.
 “You’re bored?
 Alcohol would make it more exciting.”
 “Just one.”
 It was never just one.
-I managed to fight the voice for seven months and in that time achieved so much:

-Skydiving; What an experience skydiving is.
-The sensation of free falling offset by the serenity when the parachute combine to make a remarkable experience.
+Skydiving; What an experience skydiving was.
+The sensation of free-falling offset by the serenity when the parachute opened combined to make a remarkable experience.

-Passed my driving test and bought a car; At twenty nine years old I passed my driving test and bought a car.
-I had never needed a car before this point because I preferred getting the train everywhere so I could have a drink on the way.
+Passed my driving test and bought a car; At twenty-nine years old I passed my driving test and bought a car.
+I had never needed a car before this point.
+I preferred getting the train everywhere so I could drink on the way.

-Got a new job; Or should I say I started a career in a area that actually interested me.
+Got a new job; Or should I say I started a career in a field that actually interested me.

-Managed to pay of some debt; With the new job and not blasting my entire wages in the pub it seemed a lot easier to re-balance my finances and start to get on a more stable ground.
+Managed to pay off some debt; With the new job and not blasting my entire wages in the pub it seemed a lot easier to re-balance my finances and start to get on more stable ground.

-Started training for the El camino de santiago; A work college told me about a pilgrimage in Spain/France called the El Camino de Santiago which is a five hundred mile (769km) hike/walk from St Jean Pied De Port in southern france to Santiago de compestella in Galicia, North West Spain.
+Started training for the El Camino de Santiago; A work colleague told me about a pilgrimage in Spain/France called the El Camino de Santiago.
+It is a five hundred miles (769km) hike/walk from St Jean Pied De Port in southern France to Santiago de Compostella in Galicia, North West Spain.
 I started looking into it and then I was convinced that is what I was going to do next.

 Lost a lot of weight; When I was drinking I eat appallingly and paid the price as I was always ill.
-Either hungover or just feeling hungover.
+Either hungover or just rough.
 The swimming, yoga & meditation I started doing, combined with the change in diet made me feel great.

-A guy I was now working with had brain surgery caused by a tumor that the Doctors were sure had formed do to stress.
+The changes had been great.
+I was feeling fantastic but I still hadn’t dealt with the reasons why I drank so much previously.
+Subconsciously I was looking for an excuse to drink again.
+A guy I was working with developed a tumour that the Doctors were sure had formed due to stress.
 He was thirty-four years old and his life would now be completely different forever.
 It scared the shit out of me as I wasn’t much younger myself.
-I can remember thinking whats the point in not drinking?
-I might be dead soon! as he explained what he had gone through and how difficult it was to deal with.
+I can remember thinking what’s the point in not drinking?
+I might be dead soon!
 A week later I was watching a friends band on a nondescript Wednesday night.
 I’d had three cokes and thought if I keep drinking Coke then I won’t sleep and I’ve got work tomorrow.
 It seemed to make a lot of sense at the time that the only other option was to have a beer.
-I must admit that I was nervous when I ordered the bottle of beer but was convinced that it wouldn’t end up like last time.
+I was convinced that it wouldn’t end up like last time.
 How could it?
 I was much wiser now.
 There was no alarm when I got the drink and there was no explosion of dopamine in my brain.
 I just sipped it and carried on watching the band.
 I finished the beer and ordered another.
-After that I went home.
+After that, I went home.
 Easy I thought as I made my way home convinced I had it under control.
-I can’t recall leaving a pub after two drinks before I don’t know if that is because it had never happened or if it was just so long since it had happened but I know it never happened again.
-Once I started drinking I didn’t stop.

 Two days after those first two drinks, I was back to drinking how I had done before.
 Recklessly.
 Almost as if my addiction had been dormant just waiting to seize control.
-Within weeks, People started to comment how I looked ill.
-They would also comment how I smelt of drink.
+Within weeks, people started to comment on how I looked ill.
+They would also mention how I smelt of drink.
 I would make up some lie about a party the night before when really I had been home alone.
-Soon my financal situation would again become precarious as I was now drinking away my wages and I started borrowing money to feed my habit.
+Soon my financial situation would again become precarious as I was now drinking away my wages and I started borrowing money to feed my habit.

 The dream of walking the El Camino de Santiago began to slip further away from reach.
-Every week of drinking made it more and more unachievable due to the damage to my body, my mental health now beginning to suffer as I shelved problems again and I could no longer afford the plane ticket to France.
-Within weeks, what had taken me months to achieve was destroyed.
+Every week of drinking made it more and more unachievable due to the damage to my body.
+My mental health began to suffer as I shelved problems again and I could no longer afford the plane ticket to France.

 Thanks for reading,